-1. Social Network - in the bottom right, you’ll see a purple highlighted social network logo.
-You can tap this and view Trending hashtag groups for different social networks.
+1. Social Network - Tap this to choose social media and view Trending hashtagss for different social networks.

 2. Category - you can tap the ‘All Categories’ button at the top and see Trending hashtag groups for different categories.
 There are dozens of categories to go through including Wedding, Theater, Style, Science, and many more.

 Always tap Apply Filters to save your choice.

 Trending is a useful way to explore more hashtag ideas.
 Lots of times, other people have already created similar groups of hashtags.
 Looking through trending is one way to find powerful groups of hashtags that other users have created.
 That, plus this can save you time and is sometimes the best way to find groups of hashtags.